Sequential Membership Inference Attacks: Introduction

 \section{Introduction}

 Machine Learning (ML) models memorize training data, creating privacy risks for individuals whose data were used to develop them~\citep{shokri2017membership, carlini2022membership}.
-Privacy auditing quantifies these risks by testing whether specific records can be detected in the training set.
-Membership Inference (MI) attacks serve as the primary tool for auditing: an attacker who distinguishes members from non-members with high confidence establishes an empirical lower bound on the model's privacy leakage~\citep{jayaraman2019evaluating, jagielski2020auditing,nasrTightAuditingDifferentially2023}.
-Audits with higher distinguishing power yield tighter bounds.
+Research further establishes that even simple statistical models, like empirical mean estimation, leak membership information~\citep{homer2008resolving,azizeTargetsAreHarder2025}.
+While differential privacy~\citep{dwork2006calibrating, dpbook} aim to bound privacy leakage by algorithms, privacy auditing quantifies these risks by testing whether specific records, referred to as target or \textit{canary}, can be detected in the training set. \textit{Membership Inference (MI) attacks} serve as the primary tool for auditing: an attacker, who distinguishes members from non-members with high confidence, establishes an empirical lower bound on the model's privacy leakage~\citep{jayaraman2019evaluating, jagielski2020auditing,nasrTightAuditingDifferentially2023}.
+MIs with higher distinguishing power yield tighter audits.
+In addition, the target selection matters as points `far' from the data distribution leak more information than typical points~\citep{azizeTargetsAreHarder2025, carlini2022privacyonion}.

-Privacy auditing has been developed to complement differential privacy~\citep{dwork2006calibrating, dpbook}.
-Early work establishes that even simple statistical models leak membership information~\citep{homer2008resolving}.
-Theoretical analysis shows that privacy depends on the ratio of dimensionality to sample size~\citep{sankararaman2009genomic}. \citet{jayaraman2019evaluating} found 5--10$\times$ gaps between theoretical DP guarantees and empirical privacy estimates.
-Techniques for tight auditing~\citep{nasrTightAuditingDifferentially2023, steinkePrivacyAuditingOne2023} and debugging~\citep{tramer2022debugging} close this gap by crafting adversarial targets and observing model updates during training. \textit{Our approach shows how exploiting intermediate observations can yield tighter privacy audits}.

-Specifically, standard auditing practice targets a specific snapshot of a model.
-The auditor selects a target point (a.k.a. canary), queries the model, and applies a membership test.
-Target selection matters: points `far' from the data distribution leak more information than typical points~\citep{azizeTargetsAreHarder2025, carlini2022privacyonion}. \textit{Modern ML models are dynamic: they rarely exist as isolated snapshots.} Continuous training updates the deployed models as new data arrives.
-Fine-tuning adapts the base models to specific tasks.
-Federated learning aggregates updates from different users across rounds. \textit{In each case, multiple model versions become accessible}, whether through public release, API versioning, or checkpoint access during training.
+\cite{jayaraman2019evaluating} report 5--10$\times$ gaps between theoretical DP guarantees and empirical privacy estimates.
+Techniques for tight auditing~\citep{nasrTightAuditingDifferentially2023, steinkePrivacyAuditingOne2023} and debugging~\citep{tramer2022debugging} reduce this gap by carefully crafting adversarial targets and observing per-step gradients during training.
+While training access is confined to the developer, downstream auditors only see the released models, whether through full weight access or query-only APIs.
+In addition, \textit{modern ML models rarely exist as isolated snapshots.} They are trained or fine-tuned in successive phases, with a new snapshot released after each: versioned foundation models, task-specific fine-tunes distributed on top of public backbones, continually-updated production systems, and federated models aggregated across rounds. \textit{We show that scrutinizing the sequence of released models yields tighter audits than a single final snapshot}, while most of the auditors target a specific model snapshot.